Ashland Volleyball Club Handbook 2023-2024

 Ashland Volleyball Club will not tolerate hostile, aggressive confrontations between a parent and any official, or a parent and any coach, or a parent and any athlete, or a parent and any other parent, whether the coach, athlete or other parent is a member of AVBC or not.
 Violation of this policy may result in the athlete being dismissed from AVBC without refund.

 It is inappropriate for an athlete or a parent to approach other AVBC members about a problem the athlete or parent is having with a coach about objections to coaching decisions or about disagreement with an administrative decision.
-Asking uninvolved people to take sides in an issue is unfair to the third party and to the Club.
-For the psychological health of the teams and the Club as a whole, grievances need to be handled between the parties involved and in the proper manner.
+Asking uninvolved people to take sides in an issue is unfair to the third party and to the club.
+This situation also applies to social media.
+For the psychological health of the teams and the club as a whole, grievances need to be handled between the parties involved and in the proper manner.

 Any member who, as a third party, hears remarks or stories about AVBC, its employees or its policies, that cause the member to be concerned, is encouraged to contact the coach and/or the Club Director immediately to determine the facts, or to alert the club administration to a situation it may be unaware of.
 It is detrimental to everyone involved to repeat complaints you hear or overhear to other uninvolved parties.
 By the time a story gets to the third or fourth party, it frequently bears little resemblance to the truth or the facts of the situation.

 Please refrain from negative comments around your athlete or other athletes.
 Young athletes are very impressionable and if they are involved in these manners, such as complaining about the coach, the coach's style or any Ashland Volleyball Club policies, this can have an adverse effect on their performance and/or attitude.
 If you, as a parent, are unhappy about something… it is encouraged that you follow the grievance procedure of this guide to resolve the matter.